Theo-Steiner/warped.nvim/readme.md

 **warped.nvim** - keep your neovim's theme in sync with Warp (the awesome terminal).
 Using colorbuddy.nvim (A straightforward theming plugin by tjdevries) and fwatch.nvim.
+Colors for Warp's default themes are already bundled and your custom themes are parsed (and subsequently read from cache) just-in-time.

 > ⚠️ Warp's API is not yet stable, so this plugin might break at any point.